 Sec.
-9 Orientation of New Employees
+9 Onboarding of New Employees

-The Board agrees to advise a new employee that a Union Agreement is in effect and to provide him/her with a new employee hiring kit.
-The kit shall contain a Collective Agreement, Union by-laws, CUPE National Constitution (when supplied by the Union), a list of Union Officers and Stewards, as well as any other items agreed by the parties.
+The Board agrees to advise a new employee that a Union Agreement is in effect and to provide them with a new employee hiring kit.
+The kit shall be delivered electronically to the employee's District email address and will contain a Collective Agreement, Union by-laws, CUPE National Constitution (when supplied by the Union link), a list of Union Officers and Stewards, as well as any other items agreed by the parties.